 The History of Malaysian Cuisine

-Many descendants of the other countries traders stayed in Persekutuan Tanah Melayu.
+Many descendants of the other countries’ traders stayed in Persekutuan Tanah Melayu.
 Even today.
 Due to tolerance from the government and the local people as well, these people managed to keep their identity and tradition for a long time.
-Much of their food also not changed from their country of origin even after centuries.
+Much of their food also has not changed from their country of origin even after centuries.
 So, if you go to any Chinese or Indian restaurants in Malaysia, you will not be disappointed as it tastes exactly the same as you will get from China or India.
 Of course, some fusion happens, to accommodate the lack of original ingredients available.
 However, the effect seems subtle, not too radical that would lose its identity.

 Only In Malaysia

-Few ingredients or methods of cooking really stand out and make a dish as something that will give “Only in Malaysia” kind of vibe.
-Not to claim that these ingredients or methods belong only to Malaysian cuisine and no one does or have that anywhere else in the world.
+Few ingredients or methods of cooking really stand out and make a dish as something that will give the “Only in Malaysia” kind of vibe.
+Not to claim that these ingredients or methods belong only to Malaysian cuisine and no one does or has that anywhere else in the world.
 Those ingredients do exist on some other part of the world.
 But, I believe in every similarity that something might have, there are these tiny small things that make it all different.

 These 3 ingredients are mostly the base for all dishes here.
 Every dish or meal except dessert or sweet kuih (snack) will start with caramelizing the 3 ingredients with some oil.
 If you want to make Gulai or cook the sauce for Nasi lemak, you will start with these.
 If you want to cook Nasi Goreng, also you need to do this.
 Malaysian curry also starts by frying these.

 Malaysians love coconuts.
 The juice, especially from the young one, is the best, good on its own, but also can add some sugar.
-Some said that drinking coconut juice regularly can heal or reduce the implication from high blood pressure.
+Some said that drinking coconut juice regularly can heal or reduce the implication of high blood pressure.
 The flesh from a young coconut is really soft like puddings.
 That’s why if you go to any country that has coconuts, they will serve you coconut juice with the shell as well.
 When the coconuts get older, the flesh becomes firmer.
 The juice becomes less sweet.

 At this point, people will grate the flesh and used it for cooking.
-A quite young grated coconut usually used for kuih (snack) as in the Puteri Mandi and Buah Melaka.
+A quite young grated coconut is usually used for kuih (snack) as in the Puteri Mandi and Buah Melaka.
 The older coconuts will be processed to make the coconut milk.
 Most of the curries or gulai used coconut milk to give that creamy taste.
 Many kuih also use coconut milk such as Assam Guppa and Beke Ubi..
-Coconut is basically the main ingredient in everyday life of a typical Malaysian.
-That it comes to point where there are coconut vendors in almost every market in Malaysia.
+Coconut is basically the main ingredient in the everyday life of a typical Malaysian.
+That it comes to the point where there are coconut vendors in almost every market in Malaysia.
 They would freshly grate the coconut and squeezed the milk out every day.